garlic-os/split-to-8/README.md

 # split-to-8
-Split and merge files to 8MB in the browser for Discord.
+Split to 8 MB and merge them back, completely in the browser.
+Made with Discord in mind.

 Barest bones possible.
 Technically this is a finished product on its own, but I only made it to go into something bigger.